Puerto Cortés, Baja California Sur

 Puerto Cortés is a small settlement on Isla Santa Margarita, off the Pacific coast of the Mexican state of Baja California Sur.
-It is part of Comondú Municipality.
+It is part of the municipality of Comondú.
 There is a naval base there.
-It is sometimes used as a breakpoint in metereological reports.
+It is sometimes used as a breakpoint in meteorological reports.
 The 2010 census reported no official resident population.

+Juan Suby, a member of the Mexican Professional Baseball Hall of Fame, was born in Puerto Cortés.